 This method is more efficient than both discrete order picking and batch picking but only allows for one scheduling period per shift.
 Meaning that if the worker finishes their turn and there is no-one on shift after them, orders are placed into the queue until the following change.

 This is another commonly used method in order fulfilment warehouses.
 It is similar to discrete order picking in the sense that one order is being pulled at a time by the order-picker, but unlike discrete order picking, wave picking has a scheduling window.

 This method helps to increase time efficiency and maximise productivity within the pick and pack company by scheduling picking at the most appropriate times of the day.

-There are other methods used in warehouses which have also proved to be successful, such as multi-batch picking, or zone-batch-wave picking, but those mentioned above are the most commonly used.
+There are other methods used in warehouses that have also proved to be successful, such as multi-batch picking, or zone-batch-wave picking, but those mentioned above are the most commonly used.

 How Can Pick & Pack Benefit Your Business?